henrik/thepugautomatic.com-eleventy/src/site/posts/2020-07-11-optimising-data-over-the-wire-in-phoenix-liveview.md

 The update payload is bigger than with temporary assigns, but again, in a real app with more data in each component, the difference to the naive approach would be greater, and the difference to temporary assigns would be smaller.

-As you may suspect, I've gone with the component approach for [my app](https://github.com/barsoom/ex-remit), but your mileage may vary.
+As you may suspect, I've gone with the component approach in [my app](https://github.com/barsoom/ex-remit), but your mileage may vary.

 ---